-in the three ISOs fully or partially subject to RGGI.
-The monitoring results are consistent with market dynamics given the CO2 allowance prices that result in CO2 compliance costs on a per MWh basis.
+When taking only costs into account and not including RGGI's economic benefits, the average CO_2 allowance price in 2018 represented approximately 5.7 percent or less of the average wholesale electricity price and/or average all-in locational marginal price in the three ISOs fully or partially subject to RGGI.
+The monitoring results are consistent with market dynamics given the CO_2 allowance prices that result in CO_2 compliance costs on a per MWh basis.
 The price signal from RGGI allowances prices is likely lower than the aggregate per MWh price signal of mitigating market factors discussed in this report that would counter emissions leakage.

-This report is the ninth in a series of annual monitoring reports, as called for in the 2005 RGGI MOU.
-Ongoing monitoring will further evaluate changes in market and non-market drivers that impact CO_2 emissions related to electricity generation and imports in the RGGI region.
+This report is the tenth in a series of annual monitoring reports, as called for in the 2005 RGGI MOU.
+Ongoing monitoring will further evaluate changes in market and non-market drivers that impact CO2 emissions related to electricity generation and imports in the RGGI region.